LOT Actions

 An Action is activated by specifying the condition or event that should trigger its execution.
 Some common triggers are:

-executes the block every 5 seconds. -
+- Example: ON EVERY 5 SECONDS DOexecutes the block every 5 seconds.

-Other intervals can be
+Other intervals can be MINUTES,HOURS, etc.

 3. Expressions in LOT